jdgagnon/plotGrouper/README.md

 ### Installing & Running

-After installing the `shiny` package, you are ready to run `plotGrouper`.
+After installing these packages, you are ready to run `plotGrouper`.

 To initialize the shiny app, paste the following code in your R console and run it.